cvonfeldt/blue-team-labs-online-investigations/Phishing Analysis/README.md

 ---

 ### 6. What is the URL of the main call-to-action button?
-For this I need to decod the base64 encoded string of the html of the actual email to see what the URL is:
+For this I need to decod the base64 encoded string of the html of the actual email to see what the URL is (we can see victim's email as one of the parameters):

 ![Q6](screenshots/3.png)